 Academic Freedom Index

-The Academic Freedom Index (AFI) assesses de facto levels of academic freedom across the world based on five indicators: freedom to research and teach
+The Academic Freedom Index (AFI) assesses de facto levels of academic freedom across the world based on five indicators: freedom to research and teach; freedom of academic exchange and dissemination; institutional autonomy; campus integrity; and freedom of academic and cultural expression.
+The AFI currently covers 179 countries and territories, and provides the most comprehensive dataset on the subject of academic freedom.

 The AFI rests on assessments by 2,329 country experts worldwide, standardized questionnaires, and a well-established statistical model, implemented and adapted by the V-Dem project.
 The V-Dem project is known for generating sound data on various dimensions of democracy.
 The Academic Freedom Index uses a Bayesian measurement model method for data aggregation: it not only provides so-called point estimates, but also transparently reports measurement uncertainty in the global assessment of academic freedom.
 We strongly recommend that users take this uncertainty into account when comparing scores between countries and over time.
 You can learn more about our research and the index on our website.
 In addition, this introductory article explains the index design in more detail.